California Medical Board Complaints and Accusations

 POSSIBLE OUTCOMES FROM AN ACCUSATION

 The hearing is an administrative proceeding that is presided over by an Administrative Law Judge and is formatted much like a court trial.
-The Judge will propose a decision after they have heard all of the facts and arguments, and the decision is reviewed by a panel of the Boar.
-The panel can adopt, modify, or reject the proposed decision and they ultimately will make the final decision on the appropriate disciplinary action.
+The Judge will propose a decision after they have heard all of the facts and arguments, and the decision is reviewed by a panel of the Board.
+The panel can adopt, modify, or reject the proposed decision and they will ultimately make the final decision on the appropriate disciplinary action.

 By filing the Notice of Defense, you preserve your right to be heard and defend yourself against the following disciplinary action: